joausaga/social-ideation/README.md

     1. [Sign up to IdeaScale](http://www.ideascale.com), or
     2. Sign up to an AppCivist instance.

- 2. If your are using IdeaScale, Create an IdeaScale Community.
-If you are using AppCivist create an Assembly with at least one member with administrator role, and at least with one campaign.
+ 2. If you are using IdeaScale, Create an IdeaScale Community.
+If you are using AppCivist create an Assembly with at least one member with administrator role, and at least one campaign.

  3. Get an API token from your Consultation Platform.
     1. If your are using IdeaScale,[Request an API token for the new community](http://support.ideascale.com/customer/portal/articles/1001563-ideascale-rest-api).
 You will also need the IdeaScale Portal ID, which you can find on *Community Settings -> Integration -> Developer's API -> Community API*.
     2. If you are using AppCivist, get your admin user email and password.
 These would be used to generate a token.

  4. [Create a Facebook App](http://nodotcom.org/python-facebook-tutorial.html).
-OBS: This app need to be reviewed and approved by Facebook to ask for _**email**_, _**public_profile**_ and _**publish_actions**_ permissions before you can use it in Social Ideation.
+Because the app requires _**email**_, _**public_profile**_ and _**publish_actions**_ permissions to work, it, first, has to be approved by Facebook.
 [More details here](https://developers.facebook.com/docs/apps/review/).

  5. Set the App Domains (Basic) and the Valid OAuth redirect URIs (Advanced) on the App Settings panel.

  6. Create a Facebook Group and set the privacy setting to Public.

- 7. Go inside social ideation directory and load initial IdeaScale data `python manage.py loaddata ideascale_connector_data.json`.
-This will load both, IdeaScale and AppCivist connectors data.
+ 7. Go inside social ideation directory and load initial IdeaScale and AppCivist data by running `python manage.py loaddata initial_connectors_data.json`.

 8. Run the Django server by running the following command `python manage.py runserver`.

  9. Hit the social ideation URL, i.e., http://www.social-ideation.com/admin, http://localhost:8000/admin.
-This will send you to the Administration Login page.
+This will redirect you to the Administration Login page.
 Log in with the admin credentials.

  10. If your consultation platform is IdeaScale: Create a new IdeaScale initiative (*Home->IdeaScale->Initiative->Add*).
 Do not end the url with a / (slash character).
 If you are using AppCivist Instead: create a new Assembly (*Home->AppCivist->Assemblies->Add*).